 Even though apples are beneficial for dogs, an owner should be alert while feeding their dogs with apples as there are parts of an apple that dogs should not eat.
 The stem, the leaves and the seeds are toxic to their system.
 The substance called ‘cyanogenic glycosides’ in apples can lead to cyanide poisoning if consumed.
 The most hazardous substance is in the seeds.
 Hence, one should prevent their pet from eating or chewing the seeds of an apple.
 Consumption of too much apple can also be a reason for digestive problems in your dog.
 And no owner would like to deal with dog diarrhea!
 Dogs are good eaters.
 Therefore, precaution must be taken, and they must be given apples in moderation.

 Dogs give a pleading look when they see their owner munching food; saying no to them is not what we like doing, but don’t worry!
 Share your apple with your canine friend but take care that you don’t feed them seeds along with the fruit and make sure that the apple is well chopped.

 Other ‘Human Foods’ that Dogs Can Eat are:

-Melons, Baby Carrots, Tomatoes, Oat bran, Broccoli, Wheat, Beet Pulp, Sunflower Seeds (shelled), Soybean Hulls, Rice Bran, Citrus Pulp, Peanut Butter, Berries (fresh and frozen), Cooked Chicken, Cheese, Bananas, Bread, Potatoes, Spinach etc.
+Melons, Baby Carrots, Tomatoes, Celery, Oat bran, Broccoli, Wheat, Beet Pulp, Sunflower Seeds (shelled), Soybean Hulls, Corn, Rice Bran, Citrus Pulp, Peanut Butter, Mushroom, Berries (fresh and frozen), Cooked Chicken, Cheese, Bananas, Bread, Potatoes, Spinach etc.